workindia/Applozic-Android-SDK/README.md

 Open source Chat and Messaging SDK that lets you add real time messaging in your mobile (android, iOS) applications and website.

-Signup at https://www.applozic.com to get the application id.
+Signup at https://www.applozic.com to get the application key.

 <img  align="middle"  src="img/applozic.jpg"/>